Whatever it is that’s bringing you to therapy, I hope that I can help.

 It can seem impossible to know which way to turn at times.
 Many people find it useful to have a space to talk about all of this and work through it with someone who will listen – and that’s what I’m here for.

 I offer a safe, confidential and non-judgemental space where you can talk through and explore what's bothering you.
 I will listen, and work with you to find a way through it.
 I believe awareness and understanding are the first steps towards taking control of your life, healing from painful or traumatic experiences, and ultimately feeling more positive.
 I am experienced in helping clients understand themselves better, and working with that knowledge to find solutions to their problems.

 My approach can help clients find ways to cope in the short term, while also tackling the root causes of their difficulties.
 Because everyone who comes to therapy is different, I work in a humanistic, integrative way, focusing on what is right for you as an individual.

 My ultimate goal is to help you make sense of what you're going through and find a way to resolve it and move forward in your life.

 The first session

-When you first get in touch, I can offer a free initial phone call so that we can be introduced to each other and you can get an idea of how I work.
-After this, I offer an assessment session at a reduced rate, which gives me the chance to understand what's bringing you to therapy in more detail, as well as offering us both the chance to see if we're a good fit.
+When you first get in touch, I offer a free initial phone call so that we can be introduced and you can get an idea of how I work.
+After this, I offer an assessment session at a reduced rate.
+This gives me the chance to understand what's bringing you to therapy in more detail, and for us both to see if we're a good fit.
 I believe a strong therapeutic relationship is at the heart of good counselling, so it's important to find a counsellor that's right for you.

 How long does therapy take?